ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 : Network equipment such as a router, switch, or access point, responsible for admission of the device into the network.

-## Confidential Machine Learning (ML) Model Protection
+## Confidential Machine Learning Model Protection

 A device manufacturer wants to protect its intellectual property.
-This is primarily the ML model it developed and runs in the devices purchased by its customers.
+The intellectual property's scope primarily encompasses the machine learning (ML) model that is deployed in the devices purchased by its customers.
-The goals for the protection include preventing attackers, potentially the customer themselves, from seeing the details of the model.
+The protection goals include preventing attackers, potentially the customer themselves, from seeing the details of the model.

 This typically works by having some protected environment in the device go through a remote attestation with some manufacturer service that can assess its trustworthiness.
-If remote attestation succeeds, then the manufacturer service releases either the model, or a key to decrypt a model the Attester already has in encrypted form, to the requester.
+If remote attestation succeeds, then the manufacturer service releases either the model, or a key to decrypt a model already deployed on the  Attester in encrypted form, to the requester.

 Attester: